The Philosophy

 This is important!
 Throughout our journey together, we’ll be using this notebook to:

-- Write down your “rules of engagement” as we define them them
+- Write down the “rules” as we define them

 - Discern your categories for this space